SkyeFull90/skyeServiceDir/README.md

 # skyeService

-a working cloud directory for examples that are being converted to JS(JavaScript) and Py(Python)
+a working cloud directory for exraamples that are being converted to JS(JavaScript) and Py(Python) and my tech junk drawer.
+Mostly notes and future project ideas